janmajaysubba/Volatility-Forecasting/README.md

 MSE_log = mean( (log σ²_true − log σ²_pred)² )
 ```

 Standard regression loss in log-space.
-More symmetric than QLIKE; used to compare models
+More symmetric than QLIKE; useful for comparing models
 that differ in tail behavior.

 ### MAE on Volatility (Tertiary)